 Here is a list of the Worst Disney World Restaurants:

-7. Restaurant Marrakesh – For food that’s supposed to be well-spiced, Restaurant Marrakesh is pretty bland.
+- Restaurant Marrakesh (Not currently open) – For food that’s supposed to be well-spiced, Restaurant Marrakesh is pretty bland.
 Spice Road Table has better food if you are looking for something similar.

 Best Disney Character Dining Meals